Cold Weather: Tips On How To Save Money on Your Energy Costs

 You can also save money in the kitchen by measuring the water you put into a kettle.
 I think we're all guilty of just turning on the tap and filling up the kettle to boil when, in fact, we are probably adding far more water than we are actually going to use, so if you're making a cup of tea, measure out one cup of water and put that into the kettle, not only will it save electricity and save water, it will also boil faster as well!
 It can cost up to a pound a day to boil water for your cup of tea, depending on how much you drink, so maybe make use of a thermos, boil a kettle of water and fill the thermos with it, then use this water to make your brew, as this means you're only heating the water once, and the thermos will keep the water hot for ages.

 When it comes to cooking, gas is actually cheaper than electricity.
 Although rising gas prices are a threat from suppliers, this may change.
-For now, gas can be three times cheaper than electricity, so try to use gas appliances, such as your hob for cooking, as this will give you an overall saving.
+For now, gas can be three times cheaper than electricity, so try to use gas appliances, such as your hob for cooking, to save overall.

 It's worth using a slow cooker, air fryer or rice cooker where possible, as it's dramatically cheaper to run (up to 90% more affordable), plus you have the bonus that using slow cookers is a great way to cook more inexpensive cuts of meat, which will save you money by not spending as much at the supermarket!
 Many supermarkets are now adding air fryer instructions to their own brand products, making it even easier to use your air fryer for everyday cooking.